Convergence of population processes with small and frequent mutations to the canonical equation of adaptive dynamics: A trait structured IBM

 \subsection{Parameters and assumptions of the model}

 We consider a discrete population of constant size in continuous time in which the survival and reproductive capacity of each individual is characterised by a continuous quantitative phenotypic trait $x \in \R$, i.e. an overall characteristic subject to selection such as body size at maturity.
 The individuals reproduce asexually during their lives, i.e. the reproduction scheme is assumed clonal simultaneously with death of another individual, with frequency-dependent rates.
-Each birth of an individual occurs simultaneously with the death of another individual in the population.
-A mutation occurs during life at the individual level at rate $1$: in this sense mutations are considered \emph{frequent}.
-Each mutation has an amplitude of the order of magnitude $\sigma \in (0, + \infty)$.
-Small $\sigma$ means mutations have a small phenotypic effect, i.e. evolution acts slowly on the individual phenotypic characteristics. \\
+Each birth of an individual occurs simultaneously with the death of another individual in the population. \\

 We are interested in approximating the long-term dynamics of a large population.
 We assume that the number of individuals alive at each time $t \geqslant 0$ is always equal to $K$.
-Let us denote by $x_{1}(t), \cdots, x_{K}(t)$, the phenotypic trait values of these individuals at time $t$.
-The state of the population at time $t$, can be described by the finite point measure on $\R$ rescaled by~$K$
+Let us denote by $x_{1}(t), \cdots, x_{K}(t)$, the phenotypic trait values of these individuals at time $t$. { A mutation occurs during life at the individual level at rate $1$: in this sense mutations are considered \emph{frequent}.
+Each mutation has an amplitude of the order of magnitude ${\sigma_{K}} \in (0, + \infty)$.
+Small ${\sigma_{K}}$ means mutations have a small phenotypic effect, i.e. evolution acts slowly on the individual phenotypic characteristics.} The state of the population at time $t$, can be described by the finite point measure on $\R$ rescaled by~$K$

 where $\delta_{x}$ is the \textsc{Dirac} measure at $x$. \\